You can add videos to:

 - You can move images and videos from one Gallery Page to another.

-- Pull videos from a Gallery Page into a Summary Block to filter by category or tag
+- Pull videos from a Gallery Page into a Summary Block to filter by category or tag.

-- Videos play with sound
+- Videos play with sound.

-- Can be set to autoplay
+- Videos can be set to autoplay.

-If you don't like your template's Gallery Page, and don't want to switch templates, you can add a Gallery Block to a Regular Page instead.
+If you don't like your template's Gallery Page, and don't want to switch templates, you can add a Gallery Block to a Layout Page instead.
 This gives you the option of four layouts: grid, slideshow, carousel, or stacked.
 To learn more, visit Gallery Blocks vs Gallery Pages.

-Add a background video
+Add background videos

 You can display a video as the background behind page content.
 There are two ways to do this: